 - 1 cup coconut sugar (can sub with regular cane sugar)

 - 1/2 cup plant-based milk (such as soy, almond, or cashew)

 Preheat oven to 350 degrees farenheight and line a loaf pan with parchment paper or spray with cooking spray.
 Mix flaxseed and water together in a small dish and set aside to gel together to create a "flax egg."

 In a medium bowl, combine oat flour, baking powder, and salt.
-Mix till combined and set aside.
+Mix until combined and set aside.

 Add the dry mixture to the wet mixture in halves.
 Once everything is just incorporated, pour the mixture into the loaf pan and transfer to the oven.

 Let the loaf bake for 50 minutes.
 After 50 minutes, cover the top of the pan with tin foil and continue to bake for another 12-18 minutes.
 You'll know the loaf is done baking when a toothpick inserted into the middle of the loaf comes out clean.
 Let cool for a minimum of 30 minutes before removing from pan.
 Slice and enjoy!